California Sexual Assault Lawyers

 Sexual Assault In Prisons Or Jails Liability

-Incarcerated individuals face a high risk of sexual violence from staff or other inmates.
+Incarcerated individuals face an increased risk of sexual violence from staff or other inmates.
 Prisons may be liable if they fail to prevent abuse, ignore complaints, or foster unsafe conditions.
 Legal action can hold these institutions accountable.

 Sexual Assault In Sports Programs Liability